-If you have a few days to explore the area, I would also recommend you to read our complete guide to the Kolsai lakes and the nearby sunken forest of Kaindy lake.
+If you have a few days to explore the area, I would also suggest you read our complete travel guide to the Kolsai lakes and the nearby sunken forest of Kaindy lake.

 Exploring Charyn Canyon – the Grand Canyon’s little Kazakh brother

-The Charyn Canyon (or Sharyn Canyon) is part of the Charyn National Park and stretches 154km along the Charyn River, one of the deepest rivers of the Northern Tien Shan mountains.
+The Charyn Canyon (or Sharyn Canyon) is part of the Charyn Canyon National Park and stretches 154km along the Charyn River, one of the deepest rivers of the Northern Tien Shan mountains.

 The multicolored rock layers are the product of different stages of sediment deposits, from volcanic lava rocks at the bottom to red debris on top, deposited by the rivers that once flowed through.

-The Valley of Castles is the most famous part of the Charyn Canyon but if you can spare 2 days, drive around in your 4×4 and visit all of them!
+The Valley of Castles is the most famous part of the Charyn Canyon but if you can spare 2 or more days, hike or drive around in a 4×4 and visit all of them!

 There are a few legends about the canyon.
 People believed that it was a place haunted by spirits who didn’t like to be disturbed by the living.